capaj/Moonridge/README.md

 [![Build Status](https://travis-ci.org/capaj/Moonridge.svg?tag=1.0.3)](https://travis-ci.org/capaj/Moonridge)
 [![Dependency Status](https://david-dm.org/capaj/Moonridge.svg)](https://david-dm.org/capaj/Moonridge)

 Allows to call Mongoose remotely through socket.io-rpc.
-Usable in browser with angular and in node.
+Usable in browser with any framework-let it be Angular, Aurelia, React or any other.
+It is also isomorphic, so your client can be another node.js process(nice for midway testing).

-Offers killer feature(live queries) from Meteor.js for the MEAN stack.
+Offers killer feature(live queries) from Meteor.js for your frontend in a framework agnostic fashion.
 How?
-See examples, if still not sufficent, read source code.
+See examples([Angular](test/e2e-smoketest/angular)|[Aurelia]((test/e2e-smoketest/aurelia))), if still not sufficent, read source code.
 Better docs are planned/WIP.

 #Prerequisities